iceniveth/rr-profiles/README.md

 - [ ] Ensure that viewing a profile will prefill the input:file.
 - [ ] Form resetting within the page
 - [ ] Dialog but fallbacks to a new page (if no JS)
+- [ ] Toggle for optimistic or pessimistic UI in profiles, to demonstrate the optimistic UI of delete